 Athletics

-At Shawnigan our athletic coaches and instructors guide our students in their pursuit of personal excellence through our outstanding co-educational programming opportunities.
-We recognize that this journey, and definition of success, will vary from student to student.
-However, what will not vary is the quality of this experience.
-Finally, whether it is on a competitive team or, in fitness training, our students will live the words of our school motto ‘Palmam Qui Meruit Ferat’ (‘Let the rewards go those who have worked to deserve them’).
+At Shawnigan, our athletic coaches and instructors guide students in the pursuit of personal excellence through outstanding co-educational programming opportunities.
+We recognize that the journey – and the definition of success – will vary from student to student.
+What will not vary is the quality of the experience.
+Whether they are playing on a competitive team or taking part in fitness training, our students live the words of our school motto, Palmam Qui Meruit Ferat (“Let the rewards go those who have worked to deserve them”).

-• An opportunity to experience individual and team sports, as well as, a variety of recreational activities;
+• An opportunity to experience individual and team sports, as well as a variety of recreational activities;

-• An uncompromising commitment to sportsmanlike play;
+• An uncompromising commitment to sportsmanship

 Field Hockey